If you are a local student you may be eligible.

-You will be assessed in a variety of ways both in the classroom and in the workplace.
-Methods include demonstration of tasks/techniques, group activities, in-class activities, on-line, written work and 120 hours of work placement.
+You will be assessed in a variety of ways both in the classroom and in simulated workplaces.
+Methods include demonstration of tasks/techniques, group activities, in-class and online activities and written work.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |CHCAOD001||WORK IN ALCOHOL AND OTHER DRUGS CONTEXT||Core||80|

 |CHCAOD004||ASSESS NEEDS OF CLIENTS WITH ALCOHOL AND OTHER DRUGS ISSUES||Core||135|

 |CHCAOD006||PROVIDE INTERVENTIONS FOR PEOPLE WITH ALCOHOL AND OTHER DRUGS ISSUES||Core||70|